 Dr. Jean-François Boivin (Quebec)

-Dr. Jean-François Boivin is a Full Professor in the Department of Epidemiology, Biostatistics, and Occupational Health of McGill University.
+Dr. Jean-François Boivin is a professor emeritus in the Department of Epidemiology, Biostatistics, and Occupational Health of McGill University.
 He is also a consultant in infectious diseases at the Department of Public Health, Montréal General Hospital, and a staff investigator with the Centre for Clinical Epidemiology and Community Studies, Sir Mortimer B. Davis Jewish General Hospital.
 Dr. Boivin has conducted epidemiologic research in a number of domains, including screening, health services organization, the health of street youth, drug injection practices and infections, and drug injection behaviours.

 Dr. Boivin has served on numerous scientific and professional committees and boards, including the Advisory Board of the Institute of Health Services and Policy Research of the Canadian Institutes of Health Research, the Scientific Council of the Institut de recherché en santé et sécurité du travail du Québec, the Scientific Council of the Mutuelle générale de l'éducation nationale (France), and the Québec Regional Advisory Committee of the Royal College of Physicians and Surgeons of Canada.